e-fx/e-fx.github.io/_posts/2023-10-24-The New York foreign exchange market witnessed a significant surge in US dollar sales today.md

 ---
 date: 2023-10-23 12:00:00
 layout: post
-title: The New York foreign exchange market witnessed a significant surge in US dollar sales today
+title: The Market witnessed a significant surge in US dollar sales today
 subtitle: leading to a temporary dip in the USD/JPY pair, which fell to approximately 149.55 yen.
 description: The New York foreign exchange market witnessed a significant surge in US dollar sales today, leading to a temporary dip in the USD/JPY pair, which fell to approximately 149.55 yen.
 image: https://e-fx.github.io/assets/img/news-20231024.jpg